Watermelon guide

 4. Be specific: Give detailed instructions, especially for specific tasks or interactions with users.

-Watermelon AI Chatbot platform instructies
+Watermelon AI Agent platform instructies

 Adding an instruction